Kathleen Sully: Life

 Sully was the second of seven children born to Albert and Kate Coussell.
 Albert was an engineer and the family moved numerous times around London during Kathleen's childhood.
 According to a short biographical sketch on the dust jacket of her first novel, Canal in Moonlight, she left school at fifteen but later studied dress design at Barrett Street Trade School.
-The same source reports that "She has enjoyed a varied career as a domestic, life attendant, dress model, dress cutter, dress designer, dress-shop owner, professional swimmer and diver, canvasser, bus conductress, cinema usherette, free-land artist and writer, tracer in the Admiralty, and dress-maker."
+The same source reports that "She has enjoyed a varied career as a domestic, life attendant, dress model, dress cutter, dress designer, dress-shop owner, professional swimmer and diver, canvasser, bus conductress, cinema usherette, free-lance artist and writer, tracer in the Admiralty, and dress-maker."

 She married Charles Sully in Willesden, Middlesex in 1932.
 The 1939 census recorded them as living in Weston-Super-Mare, where Charles worked as an aeronautical engineer and Kathleen as a housewife.
-They had three children.
+They had three children: two daughters, then a son.

 In 1946, she published two children's books, Small Creatures and Stony Stream, with illustrations by Rene Cloke, part of a series titled "Truth in a Tale" published by Edmund Ward Ltd. In 1948, she attended St. Albans Art College and in 1950 attended the Gaddesden Teacher Training College, from which she earned a teaching certificate and took a teaching post in Art and English.

 In 1955, her first novel, Canal in Moonlight, was published by Peter Davies.
 The story of the chaotic life of a large and impoverished family living alongside a stagnant industrial canal in a nameless city, it received positive reviews, with many reviewers noting in particular the unique setting and tone, a mix of absurd comedy and bleak tragedy.
 John Betjeman wrote, "I have never anything like it....
 It is no good my going on describing this book or trying to convey its at once hopeful and desolating climax....
 Her book will either disgust you or do what it did to me, purge you with pity and frighten you with its sense of loneliness."
 Writing in the Sunday Times, Anthony Rhodes called it "one of the finest novels of its kind I have read."

 Her next book, published in 1956, Canaille collected two short novels, "For What We Receive" and "The Weeping and The Laughter."
 In his review for The Observer, John Wain called Sully "a writer of originality and power.
 In ....Canaille, these qualities are so much to the fore that one never knows what she will do from one page to the next."